 - Remove cling wrap from tetrazzini; replace aluminum foil lightly on top of casserole(s).

-- Bake covered at 350 degrees until heated through, roughly an hour.
+- Bake covered at 300 degrees until heated through, roughly a couple of hours.

 - Remove foil and cook until tetrazzini is golden and bubbling at edges.